Welcome to Data Modeling Tutorials. The objective of these tutorials is to gain an understanding of Data Modeling.

 Data Models are fundamental entities to introduce abstraction in a DBMS.
 Data models define how data is connected to each other and how they are processed and stored inside the system.
 The very first data model could be flat data-models, where all the data used are to be kept in the same plane.

-Operational Factors and Data Models: Details features you should keep in mind when designing your data model, such as lifecycle management, indexing, horizontal scalability, and document growth.
+Operational Factors and Data Models: Details features you should keep in mind when designing your data models, such as lifecycle management, indexing, horizontal scalability, and document growth.

 Three general data models we will review: